reframe-hpc/reframe/docs/running.rst

 The listing contains the name of the check, its description, the tags associated with it and a list of its maintainers.
-Note that this listing may also contain checks that are not supported by the current system.
+Note that this listing only contains checks that are supported by the current system.
-These checks will be just skipped if you try to run them.

 Execution of the regression tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^